theewiz/CSS-Grid/README.md

 ## Overview

   This was a practice project to improve my knowledge of CSS Grids, and also get to practice developing for various screen sizes - Desktop and Mobile.
-It involved creating a testimonial page
+It involved creating a responsive testimonial page.

 ### The challenge